 Supreme Court of India ruled discharge stands higher than acquittal in criminal law.
 Bench of Dipankar Datta and KV Viswanathan held discharge reflects lack of sufficient material to even proceed with prosecution.

-A Bench comprising Justices Dipankar Datta and KV Viswanathan stressed that discharge should not be viewed as a lesser or weaker outcome than acquittal.
+A Bench of Justices Dipankar Datta and KV Viswanathan stressed that discharge should not be viewed as a lesser or weaker outcome than acquittal.
 Instead, they observed that it amounts to a stronger judicial determination that the case does not warrant continuation.

 ALSO READ: Sarpanch Murder Case: Court Denies Accused Discharge, Cites Organised Crime Links